 All finishes on MHB steel frames are certified as ‘super durable quality’ and have been tested in accordance with ISO 2810 with three-year outdoor Florida exposure tests.

 They have 3 grades of coating.
 Grade 2 coatings are suitable for coastal projects within 1-6km of the seafront.
 Grade 3 coatings are applied to a stainless-steel base frame and are suitable for projects that are directly sea-facing.

 As the MHB systems are fully fabricated then coated at the specialist MHB plant the integrity of these finishes are absolutely suitable for harsh marine situations.

 Glass Specifications for Coastal Projects

 The glass on a coastal project will also need special attention as these large glass faces will be under the same environment strains as the framing systems.

 This coating evens the microscopically rough surface of the glass elements and makes it much more difficult for any deposits from the area to settle on the glass, thus making the glass cleaner for longer and making the glass much easier to clean when needed.

-As sea facing projects are south facing in most instances, a solar control coating is also recommended.
-This coating is applied on the inside of the insulated glass unit and reflects solar radiation away, reducing overheating from solar gain.
+As sea-facing projects are south facing in most instances, a solar control coating is also recommended.
+This coating is applied to the inside of the insulated glass unit and reflects solar radiation away, reducing overheating from solar gain.